Time Series Analysis and Forecasting: Novel Business Perspectives

 Irregularities.
 Irregular components appear due to unexpected events, like cataclysms, or are simply representative of noise in the data.

 Today, time series problems are usually solved by conventional statistical (e.g. ARIMA) and machine learning methods, including artificial neural networks (ANN), support vector machine (SVM), and some others.
 While these approaches have proved their efficiency, the tasks, their scope, and our abilities to solve the problems change.
 And the mere set of use cases for time series today has a potential to be expanded.
-As we step into the era of big data processing, the Internet of Things providing limitless trackable devices, and social media analysis, we look for new approaches to handle this data and convert it into predictions.
+As statistics step into the era of big data processing, the Internet of Things providing limitless trackable devices, and social media analysis, analysts look for new approaches to handle this data and convert it into predictions.

 So, let’s survey the main things that are happening in the field.